How would you deal with it if your hearing aid stopped working at the worst possible moment. Like in the middle of a phone call?

 Taking the chance of dropping your hearing aid into the toilet or sink is really not worth it.
 Dropping and breaking your hearing aid becomes a substantial possibility in this scenario.
 Always put in your devices over a soft surface such as a bed, sofa, or a folded towel placed on the kitchen table.

-7. Consult a Specialist if You’re Not Experiencing Improved Hearing
+7. Consult Us If You’re Not Experiencing Improved Hearing

 You need to keep wearing your hearing aids even if you’re not currently having the best success.
 There are answers.
 Schedule an appointment to come see us for a hearing test.